Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Untitled Goose Game

-Anyone interested in a super lightweight, lean-back sort of game will appreciate the Goose Game.
+Anyone interested in a super-lightweight, lean-back sort of game will appreciate the Goose Game.
 Essentially, the player is a very annoying goose, and completes tasks that make the lives of surrounding humans more difficult.
-It’s cute, it’s fun, and it’s affordable.
+It’s cute, it’s fun and it’s affordable.

 Price: $20

-Pokemon Sword/Shield
+Pokémon Sword/Shield

 RPG, Switch

 The first original Pokémon game for Switch is a great jumping on point for those new to the franchise.
-The Pokemon company changed some key elements of gameplay to make repetitive actions less punishing and created a great, engaging story.
-There are also dozens of new Pokemon to discover on the fastest-selling Switch game ever, and a thousand+ from past generations.
+The Pokémon company changed some key elements of gameplay to make repetitive actions less punishing, and created a great, engaging story.
+There are also dozens of new Pokémon to discover on the fastest-selling Switch game ever, and a thousand+ from past generations.

-As with most main series Pokémon titles, there are two versions of this game — Pokémon Sword, and Pokémon Shield.
-They’re slightly different — each one has a handful of unique Pokémon you can’t get in the other, some visual differences, etc — but there’s not really a wrong choice.
+As with most main series Pokémon titles, there are two versions of this game — Pokémon Sword and Pokémon Shield.
+They’re slightly different — each one has a handful of unique Pokémon you can’t get in the other, some visual differences, etc. — but there’s not really a wrong choice.

-Price: Pokemon Sword, $60 | Pokemon Shield, $60
+Price: Pokémon Sword, $60 | Pokémon Shield, $60